benphilip1991/del-container/README.md

 The container is based on the following architecture -
 <p align="center"><img src="./assets/del-container-arch.png" width="80%" height="80%"></p>

 The figure shows four main components - the Application Manager, Data Manager, Conversation Manager and the Device Manager.
-These components are respoonsible for managing active mini-apps, handling the conversations with the bot, managing connected devices and user data.
+These components are responsible for managing active mini-apps, handling the conversations with the bot, managing connected devices and user data.
 Health data can be fetched from several sources including manual entry, from connected devices and even from other services.
 These can be divided into personal and environmental factors and are highlighted in the following figure -

 <p align="center"><img src="./assets/datapoints.png" width="80%" height="80%"></p>